 And there is something else you should know about Koh Chang in raining season: Expect power failures – a lot of them and all the time.

-When we arrived on our first day after a 13 hours journey we had to find our ways just with candles and the flashlight of our phones.
+When we arrived on our first day after a 13 hours journey we had to find the way just with candles and the flashlights of our phones.
 Is there anything else that could better say Welcome to Koh Chang?!

 At night we decided to go have a drink to celebrate in the near Lonely Beach.
 Therefore, we started our journey by foot covered in raincoats carrying an umbrella and our phone’s flashlight in order for cars and motorcycles to see us.